shoryasethia/markdrop/README.md

 A Python package for converting PDFs to markdown while extracting images and tables.
 Markdrop makes it easy to convert PDF documents into markdown format while preserving images and tables.

 ## Features

-- PDF to Markdown conversion with formatting preservation using Docling
+- [x] PDF to Markdown conversion with formatting preservation using Docling
-- Automatic image extraction with quality preservation using XRef Id
+- [x] Automatic image extraction with quality preservation using XRef Id
-- Table detection using Microsoft's Table Transformer
+- [x] Table detection using Microsoft's Table Transformer
+- [x] PDF URL support for above three functionalities
+- [ ] Textual descriptive descriptions for extracted images and tables
+- [ ] Optical Character Recognition (OCR) for images with embedded text
+- [ ] Enhanced support for structured output formats (e.g., JSON, YAML)
+- [ ] Support for multi-language PDFs

 ## Installation